 - Not set: Only shows posts without an SEO score

 The column visibility toggle lets you display or hide the columns in the posts tab.
-You can display or hide every column except the post title column.
+You can hide every column except the post title column.

 That is how to do an internal link audit using AI Link Genius.
 If you have any questions, you’re always more than welcome to contact our dedicated support team, who are available 24/7, 365 days a year.